Automated Speed Enforcement Frequently Asked Questions

 How does the new Children’s Safety Zone Program work to protect children and other pedestrians?

-The Children’s Safety Zone Program protects children and other pedestrians by reminding motorists to slow down and obey speed laws – especially in school and park zones.
-It uses automated safety cameras to identify and ticket motorists who are breaking the law by exceeding the speed limits.
+The Children’s Safety Zone Program protects children, pedestrians, and other vulnerable roadway users by reminding motorists to slow down and obey speed limits – especially in areas near schools and parks.
+The Program uses automated safety cameras to identify and ticket motorists who are breaking the law by exceeding the posted speed limits.
 The registered owner of the speeding vehicle will be issued the speeding ticket.

 What are the Safety Zone times and speed limits?

 - 7:00 am to 4:00 pm: 20 mph speed limit when children are present in the safety zone.

 - 7:00 am to 7:00 pm: The posted speed limit, normally 30 mph.
 Each Child Safety Zone has the posted speed limit clearly displayed.
 Motorists’ should always follow the posted speed limit in each Child Safety Zone.